fahdi/pf-php/README.md

 - A train, plane, airport, aiport bus or any other terminal boarding passes have additional info that is the repective train #, flight #, bus #, terminal #, Gate # etc. This means is one super object for the boarding pass and for the bus, plane, train, airport bus etc, there is additional info with the respetive detail.
 - Since there is extra info pertaining to each class, on top of a boarding pass class, this enables me to make a base class and use DRY principle to inherit other kinds of passes from it.
 - After creating the respective classes, each class can be used to create a boparding bass of certain type all inheriting from the base class.
+- Another class is TripSorter which gets an object consisting of multiple objects with each being from one type of boarding pass objects (Train, Flight, Airport etc).
+So it takes these are sorts them.
+- A trip class consists of n number of boarding passes of various types.
+It creates a TripSorter object and then uses a sorting method from TripSorter to get the same object with sorted boarding passes.

+# Example Usage

+	<?php
+	include_once('api.php');

+	  // Lets plan a trip

+	  $myTrip = new Trip([

+	    new AirportBusBoardingPass('Barcelona', 'Gerona Airport'),
+	    new FlightBoardingPass('Stockholm', 'New York JFK', '7B', 'SK22', '22'),
+	    new TrainBoardingPass('Madrid', 'Barcelona', '45B', '78A'),
+	    new FlightBoardingPass('Gerona Airport', 'Stockholm', '3A', 'SK455', '45B', '344')
+	  ]);

+	echo $myTrip->TripString();

+	?>

+It should output sorted list.
+There is test code in test.php which tests it with different order.

+# I admit

+- Having worked extensively on CMS systems hasn't helped my OOP skills and rusted my skills.
+Damn you wordpress!
+- Had too much distraction due to construction work I am managing at home.
+Thats why my time.log is so funny :)
+- My focus had been more on the ' ability to deliver an appropriate, simple solution to a given problem' than actually working on organizing the code
+- I am a lazy programmer still learning to do proper TDD.
+My tests are only useful to me.
+I should spend one complete month with PHP Unit alone.
+- There are three steps in the sorting alo each of Oh(n) = 3n.
+I believe it can be improved but I admit I couldn't think of that right now.
+- After finishing this project, I searched github for similar solutions and landed here https://github.com/irfan/tripsorter.
+I am really impressed by how irfan has done it.
+That is essentially the way it should be done and I will go through that project to learn from him.
+And if I get hired after this test, I'd have a lot to learn from all people at the company specially Irfan.
+- I want to delete all my code after having a look at https://github.com/irfan/tripsorter